ror-community/ror-site/content/community/_index.md

 ## Community values
 ROR is community-supported, community-driven, community-funded open infrastructure.

 The community-based aspect of ROR sets it apart from similar efforts in this space.
 With adoption and involvement across the scholarly research community, we ensure the long-term sustainability of open infrastructure for research organization identifiers.
+ROR is committed to the [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/).
+Read our 2020 self-evaluation of our [alignment with POSI](https://ror.org/blog/2020-12-16-aligning-ror-with-posi/).

-ROR stakeholders and community members include users and stakeholders from around the world and across many types of institutions and industries, including **publishers, libraries, platform providers, university research offices, data repositories, CRIS systems, government agencies, funders, and more.**
+ROR stakeholders and community members include users and stakeholders from around the world and across many types of institutions and industries, including publishers, libraries, platform providers, university research offices, data repositories, CRIS systems, government agencies, funders, and more.

+ROR prides itself on creating a welcoming, inclusive, and respectful community.

 ## Community groups